-Lydia Wylie-Kellermann is editor of Geez magazine.
-She recently edited The Sandbox Revolution: Raising Kids for a Just World (Broadleaf, 2021).
+Lydia Wylie-Kellermann is editor of Geez magazine and The Sandbox Revolution: Raising Kids for a Just World (Broadleaf, 2021).
 She lives in Detroit.

 Posts By This Author